kshivang/android-interview-questions/AndroidInterviewQuestion.md

 **NOTE WELL:** Accessing the network from the UI thread throws a runtime exception in newer Android versions which causes the app to crash.

-**Q. Normally, in the process of carrying out a screen reorientation, the Android platform tears down the foreground activity and recreates it, restoring each of the view values in the activity's layout.**
+**__Ques__: Normally, in the process of carrying out a screen reorientation, the Android platform tears down the foreground activity and recreates it, restoring each of the view values in the activity's layout.**

 **In an app you're working on, you notice that a view's value is not being restored after screen reorientation.
 What